auxren/Cam_Hat_Case_Study/README.md

 ## Requirements

-- IMX219 camera module
+- Camera Module: Integrate the IMX219 camera module (IQL-IMX219/FF).
-- PIR motion sensor
+= Motion Detection: Integrate a suitable PIR motion sensor to detect motion to trigger the camera.
-- Ambient light sensor
-- Power regulation circuitry
-- GPIO and CSI interfacing
+- Lighting Adjustment: Integrate a suitable ambient light sensor that will be later used to adjust camera settings based on lighting conditions.
+- Power Supply: Design a power supply circuit to ensure stable operation.
+Choose and justify the power management components used.
+Use at least one switching regulator in your design.

-The board matches the size and GPIO header configuration of the Raspberry Pi Zero 2 W (65mm x 30mm).
+- Form Factor: Ensure the daughter board fits within the dimensions of the Raspberry Pi Zero 2 W (65mm x 30mm).
+- Interconnection: The daughter board will connect to the Raspberry Pi Zero 2 W through the GPIO header.
+All components, including the camera module, PIR sensor, and ambient light sensor, must be placed on the daughter board.
+Additionally, include an FFC connector on the edge of the daughter board to allow the user to connect an FFC cable between the daughter board and the CSI interface of the Raspberry Pi Zero W.
+- Power Supply: Assume the Raspberry Pi will be powered with a 5V 3A DC power supply.
+Consider power losses and efficiencies.

 ## Features